About trauma and post-traumatic stress disorder (PTSD)

 Your memory of the traumatic event could be affected.
 You may:

 About 8% of adults in Canada have moderate to severe symptoms of PTSD.
-It's more common for women (10%) than men (6%).
+PTSD is more common for women (10%) than men (6%).
 It's most common among people aged 18 to 24 (14%) and least common among those aged 65 and older (3%).

 About 5% of adults in Canada report that they've been diagnosed with PTSD.

 Discussions around PTSD and related mental health conditions often lack a common language for people living and working in different contexts.
-This glossary tries to bridge those gaps by sharing terms that describe trauma-related mental health challenges.
+The Glossary of Terms on Psychological Trauma attempts to bridge those gaps by sharing terms that describe trauma-related mental health challenges.

 The glossary was developed and is updated by experts across Canada.
 It's not a product of the Government of Canada.